dcoeurjo/CorrectedNormalCurrent/README.md

-If you would like to include our CNC forumlas in your project, you would just need to copy the [CorrectedNormalCurrentFormula.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormula.h) header and provide your own `RealVector` algera and 3x3 matrix operations.
+If you would like to include our CNC forumlas in your project, you would just need to copy the [CorrectedNormalCurrentFormula.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormula.h) header and provide your own `RealVector` and 3x3 matrix operation implementations.

 To use this project, just clone it (with submodule):